Interested in learning how to create an online business that makes money 24/7? CLICK HERE TO LEARN HOW TO START YOUR OWN ONLINE BUSINESS.

 A lot of the time if you’re running paid advertising, the low ticket offer is used to break even.
 The core offer is where you start making a good profit.
 This is why it’s important to have an additional upsell.
 The core product should be similar to your low ticket offer and be way more in-depth.

 This will be your main product and should be priced somewhere between $50-$200.
 It can be a physical product if you’re in that niche or a training program if you have an internet business.
-For a training program, the product should teach someone start to finish how to achieve a certain result.
+For a training program, the product should teach someone starts to finish how to achieve a certain result.

 The best way to sell your core offer is to overdeliver on your free and low ticket product.
 If you do, a lot of people will want more and purchase your core.
 Make sure you provide MORE than expected and it actually gets results.